cagilalsac/ProductsMVC/README.md

     https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Views/Stores/Edit.cshtml
     https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Views/Stores/Delete.cshtml

-    Note: Client-side validation is enabled at the bottom in Create and Edit views.
+    Note: Client-side validation through jQuery instead of Server-side validation is enabled at the bottom in Create and Edit views.

+    Note: Html.AntiForgeryToken() in Create, Edit and Delete views generates a hidden form field containing a unique anti-forgery token to prevent Cross-Site Request Forgery (CSRF) attacks by ensuring that form submissions originate from the web application's views.
+    [ValidateAntiForgeryToken] attribute defined for Create, Edit and Delete post actions in the controller rejects requests with missing or invalid anti-forgery tokens, thereby enhancing the security of the web application.

 48. Add Stores link in the nav bar (top menu) of the layout view:
     https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Views/Shared/_Layout.cshtml